Dark Chocolate Financiers, Citrus Streusel, And Candied Oranges

 Knead the ingredients trough your fingers until the dough becomes crumbly and lumpy.

 Spread out the streusel on a tray lined with baking paper, or a silicon mat.

 Bake at 302/320°F (th.
 5/6) for about 10 minutes until a nice golden brown color is achieved.

 Assembly of the recipe:

-Garnish the moulds with the financier batter and sprinkle with candied orange peel cubes and baked streusel.
+Garnish the molds with the financier batter and sprinkle with candied orange peel cubes and baked streusel.

 Bake at 350°F for about 15 to 20 minutes.

-Allow to cool before removing from the moulds.
+Allow to cool before removing from the molds.